adamwulf/Inkable/README.md

 </details>

+## The Solution

+`Inkable` simplifies how `UITouch` data is collected, giving a single callback with all `UITouch` events, updates, and predictions.
+This event stream is processed through multiple steps to generate smooth `UIBezierPaths` with as little recalculation as possible.
+Each step of processing caches its calculations, so that only the portions of the path updated by the new events are recalculated.

+With realtime ink, every millisecond counts, and this heavily cached stream processing architecture allows for minimal recomputation with each new `UITouch` event.

 ## Data Flow chart

 The flow chart below describes how UITouch events are processed into Bezier paths.
 The code is extremely modular